/images/resources/tutorials/advanced/custom-dcr-validation/advanced-dcr-validation-header.png

 Some requirements such as the one for Mutual TLS client authentication can be solved by configuring the Curity Identity Server accordingly.
 However, the requirements related to the software statement imply an adaption of the DCR request processing.
 The Curity Identity Server version 6.5 and later supports pre-processing procedures for DCR endpoints.
 These procedures can be used to validate and manipulate incoming DCR requests and thus help to comply with a great variety of requirements of different regulations.

 For this tutorial have a look at the specifications for Open Banking Brazil.
-In particular study the Open Banking Brasil Financial-grade API Dynamic Client Registration Profile 1.0 to get a full picture of the requirements.
+In particular study the Open Banking Brazil Financial-grade API Dynamic Client Registration Profile 1.0 to get a full picture of the requirements.

 Get the Code